NotSpecial/fairguidegenerator/README.md

 # Install dependencies
 pip install -r requirements.txt

+# Set credentials
+export SOAP_USERNAME=...
+export SOAP_PASSWORD=...

 # Run development server
 export FLASK_APP=app.py
 export FLASK_DEBUG=1
 flask run
 ```

-Now you are set up for development.
+Now all is set up for development.
+Instead of using environment vars, they can be put into a file named
+`config.py`.